Schoenberg correspondence for multifaced independence: Convolution exponentials and the Lachs functor

 \begin{remark} The construction underlying the Lachs functor dates back to Ben Ghorbal \& Schürmann \cite{BGSc02,BGSc05}.
 Its functorial properties were exhibited by Lachs \cite[Section 5.2]{Lac15}.
 Manzel \& Sch{\"u}rmann generalized the construction to $m$-$d$-universal products in \cite[Section 5]{MaSc17}.
-Theorem~\ref{th:Lachs-functor} is closely related to the ``universal coefficient theorem'', which states, roughly speaking, that an $m$-$d$-universal product $\varphi_1\odot\varphi_2(a_1\ldots a_n)$ can always be written as a polynomial in ``sub-evaluations'' $\varphi_i(a_{k_1}\ldots a_{k_{\ell}})$ with coefficients which are independent of the $\varphi_i$ and $a_k$ (cf.\ \cite[Theorem 4.2]{MaSc17} for the precise statement).
+Theorem~\ref{th:Lachs-functor} is closely related to the ``central structural theorem'' for universal products, which states, roughly speaking, that an $m$-$d$-universal product $\varphi_1\odot\varphi_2(a_1\ldots a_n)$ can always be written as a polynomial in ``sub-evaluations'' $\varphi_i(a_{k_1}\ldots a_{k_{\ell}})$ with coefficients which are independent of the $\varphi_i$ and $a_k$ (cf.\ \cite[Theorem 4.2]{MaSc17} for the precise statement).
 We are satisfied with showing one example which hopefully makes this relation apparent for the reader.
 Let $\odot_f$ be the free product of linear functionals used in free probability.
 Then

 for all $\varphi_1,\varphi_2$ and all $a_1,a_2\in\operatorname{dom}\varphi_1, b_1,b_2\in\operatorname{dom}\varphi_2$.
 Therefore, a linear map $\sigma$ with